madalenaRio/madalena-Beverages-Corner/README.md

 This webpage was created has an evaluation exercise in the context of a webdeveloper training program followed in Ghent, Belgium, at BECODE.ORG campus-Ghent. made by student from "YU-4" classroom: Madalena Rio

-# Main objective of tne evaluation:
+# Main objective of the evaluation:

  Assess the student current JavaScript level, evolution and insight in coding.